 In 2010 Wine developed a spectacular moving map display technique in the course of a TA project for the Asian Development Bank related to renewable energy in Central Asian countries.
 These 4-D animated maps show the spatial extent evolution of Net Present Value scenarios for solar and wind power plants with varying electricity tariffs.
 An enormous amount of information is compressed in these moving map displays.
 The information is allowing the Bank to make exceedingly informed decisions on exactly where to invest in renewable energy power plants.

-Wine has more than three decades of professional experience in SE Asia, Middle East, Pacific, Central Asia, Europe, and Africa.
+Wine has almost four decades of professional experience in SE Asia, Middle East, Pacific, Central Asia, Europe, and Africa.
 He is fluent in a good number of languages.